 Collaboration Tools for Remote Teams

-Online collaboration tools help teams work together regardless of each employee’s physical location.
-These remote collaboration tools help you manage user access to specific apps or tools, collaborate on projects, and monitor progress on pending tasks.
+Remote work tools for online collaboration help team members work together regardless of each employee’s physical location.
+These remote collaboration tools help you manage user access to specific apps or tools, collaborate with team members on projects, and monitor progress on pending tasks.

 9. Microsoft Teams